James Peacock (anthropologist)

 James Lowe Peacock III (born 1937) is an American anthropologist.

 Peacock studied psychology at Duke University, graduating with a bachelor's degree in 1959.
 After completing a doctorate in anthropology at Harvard University in 1965, he began teaching at Princeton University.
 He joined the University of North Carolina at Chapel Hill faculty in 1967.
 Peacock received a Guggenheim fellowship in 1980, and was named Kenan Professor of Anthropology in 1987.
 He was president of the American Anthropological Association between 1993 and 1995.
-Peacock retired from University of North Carolina in May 2015.
+Peacock retired from the University of North Carolina in May 2015.
+In 2025, he was elected to the American Philosophical Society.